BrianSturgis/cafe_allora/README.md

 -display a brief bio of the business and its owner.
 -provide a link to the businesses social media platforms.
--provide functionality for the owner to make changes to the online menu
+-provide functionality for the owner to make changes to the online menu -site must be an improvement on the current one being used to represent the business

 ## Known bugs
 none yet in current build state